-If you have a bachelor’s degree and want to become an elementary school teacher, you can earn your PreK-4 teaching certification through certification courses completely online or on campus.
+If you have a bachelor’s degree and want to become an elementary school teacher, you can earn your PK-4 teaching certification through certification courses completely online or on campus.

 This program offers you the flexibility you need.
 You can study part time, taking only one seven-week class at a time, and complete your certification in less than two years.
 This graduate-level program qualifies for federal financial aid.

 Pennsylvania is facing a teacher shortage.
 You can help meet the need for elementary school teachers and earn a median salary of $66,860, according to the U.S. Bureau of Labor Statistics.

 After working long, unpredictable hours for 13 years as a litigation paralegal while caring for my three young daughters, I realized I needed to rethink my work/life balance.